5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 # Regular expressions with Dyalog

+## To whom it concerns

+If you are fluent in regular expressions then you might skip this chapter except perhaps "Analyzing APL ocde" which might tell you about a particular strength of Dyalog's implementation of regular expressions.

+If you are not fluent in regular expression but heavily involved into number crunching without any memory of ever having scanned strings for certain patterns then there is no point in looking into regular expressions because you just don't need them.
+Let's be clear, regular expressions are an extremely powerful tool but the level of abstract is really high.
+Without using them more or less constantly you will find it hard to master them.
+To rephrase it, if you need to find a pattern in a string twice a years you are probably better off finding an expert you can ask for advice.

 ## Overview

-In this chapter we take an unusual approach: we explain regular expressions purely by example.
+In this chapter we take the approach to explain regular expressions purely by example.
 The examples start simple and grow complex.
 Along the line we introduce more features of regular expressions in general and Dyalog's implementation in particular.
 Your best strategy is to read the following stuff from start to end.
 It will introduce you to the basic concepts and provide you with the necessary knowledge to become a keen amateur.
 From there constant usage of regular expressions and the Internet will convert you into an expert, though it will take a bit of time and effort.
 Be assured that it will be well invested time.

 This chapter is by no means a comprehensive introduction to regular expressions, but it should get you to a point where you can take advantage of examples, documents and books that are not addressing Dyalog's implementation.

 Note that we explain the syntax of `⎕R` and `⎕R` separately from the main text.
-That makes it easy to ignore those bits in case you are already familiar with the syntax of them.
+That makes it easy to ignore those bits in case you are already familiar with the syntax.

 ## What are regular expressions?